ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 Note: the syntax of [Dune configuration files](https://dune.readthedocs.io/en/latest/reference/lexical-conventions.html) is similar to S-expressions.

-## Serializing
+## Serialising

-> Serialization is the process of translating a data structure or object state into a format that can be stored (e.g. files or data buffers) or transmitted and reconstructed later.
+> Serialisation is the process of translating a data structure or object state into a format that can be stored (e.g., files or data buffers) or transmitted and reconstructed later.

 Here it means we can translate OCaml data types into S-expressions and then into a more machine readable format.

 ### Constructing

-The [Core](https://github.com/janestreet/core) package provides many ways to deal with S-expressions, a `Sexp` module to deal with the S-expressions themselves, and `sexp_of_t` / `t_of_sexp` functions provided by data type modules (like `String`, `List`, etc.) that allow to convert OCaml data to and from S-expressions.
+The [Core](https://github.com/janestreet/core) package provides many ways to deal with S-expressions, a `Sexp` module to deal with the S-expressions themselves, and `sexp_of_t` / `t_of_sexp` functions provided by data type modules (like `String`, `List`, etc.) that allow users to convert OCaml data to and from S-expressions.

-The provided examples are intended to be excuted in `utop`.
+The provided examples are intended to be excuted in UTop.
 Here is the initial setup:

 ```ocaml
 # require "sexplib";;